realworldocaml/book/book/imperative-programming/README.md

 it into the list, finally setting the list itself to point to `new_elt`.
-Note that the precedence of a `match` expression is very low, so to separate it from the following assignment (`t := Some new_elt`), we surround the match with parenthses.
+Note that the precedence of a `match` expression is very low, so to separate it from the following assignment (`t := Some new_elt`), we surround the match with parentheses.
 We could have used `begin ... end` for the same purpose, but without some kind of bracketing, the final assignment would incorrectly become part of the `None` case. [elements/defining new]{.idx}